andyting0619/Stock-Vision-AI/README.md

 # Stock Vision AI
 - An AI web application for stock prediction and visualization.
-# The Link to the Web Application
+# The Link to the Demo Web Application
 -
 # Requirement
 - Python 3.9 or 3.10